terascope/teraslice/docs/configuration/clustering-k8s.md

-Targets specified in the `execution_controller_targets` setting will result in required NodeAffinities and tolerations being added to the execution controller Jobs so that they can be targetted to specific parts of your k8s infrastructure.
+Targets specified in the `execution_controller_targets` setting will result in required NodeAffinities and tolerations being added to the execution controller Jobs so that they can be targeted to specific parts of your k8s infrastructure.

 ## Teraslice Job Properties